 College-bound students who want to compete at a Division I or Division II school must meet standards set by NCAA members.
 For Division III, athletes must meet the admissions standards set by the school.
-Eligibility standards can be found at eligibilitycenter.org.
+Eligibility standards can be found at ncaa.org/student-athletes/future.